codeceptjs/configure/README.md

 ### setHeadlessWhen

-Toggle headless mode for Puppeteer, WebDriver, TestCafe, Nightmare and Playwright on condition.
+Toggle headless mode for Puppeteer, WebDriver, TestCafe and Playwright on condition.

 Usage: